harrycresswell/cu/README.md

 # A Modern CSS Starter

-This CSS starter is based heavily on [Cube CSS](https://cube.fyi/), a methodology orientated towards simplicity, pragmatism and consistency.
+This CSS starter is heavily inspired by [Cube CSS](https://cube.fyi/), a methodology orientated towards simplicity, pragmatism and consistency.

-However, unlike Cube CSS, this starter doesn’t abstract design tokens away from the CSS.
-Or generate utility classes for you.
+Unlike Cube CSS, however, this starter doesn’t abstract design tokens away from the CSS, or generate utility classes for you.

-Instead, tokens are added directly to the CSS in the form of Custom Properties.
+Instead, tokens are added directly to the CSS in the form of CSS Custom Properties.
 And utility classes are created by hand, as and when they are required.

 This keeps things simple, approachable and most of all, dependency free.